bentoml/BentoML/docs/source/deployment/knative.rst

 ======================================
-Deploy BentoML model server to KNative
+Deploy BentoML model server to Knative
 ======================================

 BentoML provides a convenient way to containerize the model API server with Docker: